jh1993/CursedTrials/README.txt

 - These planeshifts will never result in unreachable tiles.

 Skill Issue:
-- Realm 1 and 2 have no enemies.
+- The first 2 realms have no enemies.
 - Spells are unavailable.

 Eye Scream: